berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 And isn't it true that safetyism is a classic "first world problem"?
 The craziest things that happened with regard to psychological safety came about during our recent zero interest rate environment (i.e. good times); whereas when the economic winds blow the other way, it's more like "yeah, get back to work".

-## How do we course correct?
+## How do we right the ship?

-It has to happen at multiple levels but subsidiarity demands it begins with me and my family:
+It has to happen at multiple levels, but subsidiarity demands it begins with me and my family:

 ### Local
 - Seek out high-quality information and news media as a means of quantifying risks.